johanley/covid-19-canada/README.md

 My preferred data set is roughly similar to Saskatchewan's.

-* Tests - pending
+* Tests: pending
-* Tests - positive
+* Tests: positive
-* Tests - negative
+* Tests: negative
-* (Cases - confirmed is the same as Test - positive; or is it?
-See below.)
+* (Known Cases: confirmed is the same as Tests: positive)
-* Known Cases - probable
+* Known Cases: probable
-* Known Cases - recovered
+* Known Cases: recovered
-* Known Cases - in hospital
+* Known Cases: in hospital
-* Known Cases - in intensive care
+* Known Cases: in intensive care
-* Known Cases - deaths
+* Known Cases: deaths

 In my perfect world, *cases* would always be referred to as *known cases*.
 The only way these stats are generated are by having an entry into some health system's database somewhere.